OSGeo/OSGeoLive-doc/quickstart/geoserver_quickstart.rst

 This Quick Start describes how to:

   * add a vector and raster data source to GeoServer
-  * apply colour to map features using styling
+  * apply color to map features using styling
   * test the layers in a simple web map
   * learn about clients that can display your maps